 14. Corkscrew Hazel

-The Corkscrew Hazel are a curious plant with twisted twigs earning it the moniker of twisted hazelnut trees or the contorted filbert tree.
+The Corkscrew Hazel is a curious plant with twisted twigs, earning it the moniker of twisted hazelnut tree or the contorted filbert tree.
 This is a great plant in the cool fall and winter season, especially for Halloween decorations.
 They also make great container plants.